-I am a late discovery adoptee; I discovered I am adopted through a ‘chance’ meeting with a stranger, rather than through my forever loving family, who colluded together to maintain the secret.
+Story: I am a late discovery adoptee; I discovered I am adopted through a ‘chance’ meeting with a stranger, rather than through my family who maintained the secret.
 At 43 I was the last to know.

 I was separated from my mother at birth and had no contact with her.
-For the first seven weeks of my life, I stayed in the hospital’s nursery for ‘babes for adoption’.
-After being assessed medically as free from disease and defect and suitable for adoption, I was picked up by the woman who adopted me and taken to her home in Bathurst, NSW.
-The delay was not an ideal start to life for any infant.
+For the first weeks of my life, I stayed in the hospital’s nursery for ‘babes for adoption’.
+After being assessed medically as free from disease and defect and suitable for adoption, I was picked up by my mum and taken home.

 I remember vividly the moment I was confronted by the possibility that the adoption process could involve trauma.
 I was attending a counsellors’ Professional Development workshop on Trauma and raised my hand to ask the question burning within me, quite oblivious to others in the room “you mean my being separated from my mother at birth was trauma?”

 It’s the only explanation that makes sense of the difficulties I experience in my life.
-Yet if I look through support websites and texts on trauma, I find no mention of separation at birth for adoption as one of the adverse early life experiences of children, or describes the adoptee as a survivor of trauma.
+Yet if I look through support websites and texts on early childhood trauma, I find no mention of separation at birth for adoption as one of the adverse early life experiences of children, or describes the adoptee as a survivor of trauma.
 It’s an unpalatable concept for the adoption industry.

 Trauma continues to be the main issue for me as I deal with being triggered, my thinking brain ambushed by my ‘baby brain’ and the delay in being able to make sense of the event and move forward.
 My recent writings are about my commitment to analysing, or autopsying recent events that have been traumatic, and to work out a way forward.